kitzberger/dragon_drop/README.md

 # TYPO3 Extension dragon_drop

+This extension provides fluid viewhelpers to add copy/paste functionality to EXT:mask backend templates.

 ## CopyRecord/CutRecord ViewHelper

 These two viewhelpers can be used within backend templates to provide "copy CE" and "cut CE" links: